go101/go101/UPDATES.md

+### 1.13.d (2019/Sep/30)

+* added <a href="https://go101.org/article/unsafe.html#fact-value-address-might-change">a new fact</a> to the "type-unsafe pointers" article and pointed out <a href="https://go101.org/article/unsafe.html#pattern-convert-to-uintptr-and-back">a serious mistake</a> was made in this article.

 ### 1.13.c (2019/Sep/25)

 * remove <a href="https://go101.org/article/panic-and-recover-more.html#recover-order">the section containing a stupid code mistake</a> in the "The Right Places to Call the recover Function" article.